 Recordings and Incidental Music

-Twice nominated for a Grammy Award, Yeston’s recordings include cast albums of Nine, Titanic, Phantom, Grand Hotel, Death Takes A Holiday, The Maury Yeston Songbook, December Songs, Goya, and the Film Soundtrack of Nine.
+Twice nominated for a Grammy Award, Yeston’s recordings include cast albums of Nine, Titanic, Phantom, Grand Hotel, Death Takes A Holiday, The Maury Yeston Songbook, December Songs, Goya, the Film Soundtrack of Nine, "If I Tell You" -- Laura Osnes, Songs of Maury Yeston", and "Tom Sawyer -- A Ballet in Three Acts".
 Yeston also wrote the incidental music to the Broadway 2009 hit revival of “The Royal Family”, directed by Doug Hughes, and to the legendary Off Broadway premiere of “Cloud 9”, directed by Tommy Tune.

 Academia and Honors